rolandbaer/list-last-changes/readme.txt

 *Release date: November 08, 2023*

 * Bugfix for 1.0.2: removed refactorings (type information) that occured errors with some older php versions

-= 1.0.2 =

-*Release date: November 07, 2023*

-* Bugfix for interference with other plugins.
-Uses now the method WP_Query to get the posts and pages to ignore

 = Older releases =
 see [additional changelog.txt file](https://plugins.svn.wordpress.org/list-last-changes/trunk/changelog.txt)